m-roz/Dominion/README.md

 All information regarding the active player and supply piles printed to console after every click.

 Should be able to finish a game with just the 4 working action cards.

--Main bug is that cards are not properly removed from hand when played.
-A new card is drawn to the screen each time but does not appear in the player's actual card list.
-FIXED in second commit by creating dedicated function to re-fill and re-draw screen after every click.